Azure/azure-powershell/src/Functions/docs/Start-AzFunctionApp.md

       - `[Argument <String>]`: Command-line arguments to be passed to the script processor.
       - `[Extension <String>]`: Requests with this extension will be handled using the specified FastCGI application.
       - `[ScriptProcessor <String>]`: The absolute path to the FastCGI application.
+    - `[HealthCheckPath <String>]`: Health check path
     - `[Http20Enabled <Boolean?>]`: Http20Enabled: configures a web site to allow clients to connect over http2.0
     - `[HttpLoggingEnabled <Boolean?>]`: <code>true</code> if HTTP logging is enabled; otherwise, <code>false</code>.
     - `[IPSecurityRestriction <IIPSecurityRestriction[]>]`: IP security restrictions for main.
-      - `IPAddress <String>`: IP address the security restriction is valid for.
-      - `[SubnetMask <String>]`: Subnet mask for the range of IP addresses the restriction is valid for.
       - `[Action <String>]`: Allow or Deny access for this IP range.
       - `[Description <String>]`: IP restriction rule description.
+      - `[IPAddress <String>]`: IP address the security restriction is valid for.
+It can be in form of pure ipv4 address (required SubnetMask property) or         CIDR notation such as ipv4/mask (leading bit match).
+For CIDR,         SubnetMask property must not be specified.
       - `[Name <String>]`: IP restriction rule name.
       - `[Priority <Int32?>]`: Priority of IP restriction rule.
+      - `[SubnetMask <String>]`: Subnet mask for the range of IP addresses the restriction is valid for.
       - `[SubnetTrafficTag <Int32?>]`: (internal) Subnet traffic tag
       - `[Tag <IPFilterTag?>]`: Defines what this IP filter will be used for.
 This is to support IP filtering on proxies.
       - `[VnetSubnetResourceId <String>]`: Virtual network resource id